Before You Start

 Integrations become available for selection when you click Add New Setting—if this is your first policy—or Edit at the top of the page.

 - Select integrations as necessary and click Save.

 - Once you've configured security settings, click Next.

-Content Categories organize websites into categories based on the type of information served by the site; for example, gambling or social networking or alcohol.
+Content Categories organize websites into categories based on the type of information served by the site; for example, gambling or social networking, or alcohol.
 You limit the access that identities have to web sites based on the categories you select.
-For a list of all categories and details for each, see Content Categories for DNS Policies.
+For a list of all categories and details for each, see Manage DNS Content Categories.